Press Release

 For the Common Defense Study Group: Key Themes from the Fall 2023 Seminar Series

 The Belfer Center's National Security Fellows (NSFs), as part of the Defense, Emerging Technology, and Strategy (DETS) program, developed and taught the "For the Common Defense" study group throughout the Fall 2023 semester.
 Each “Common Defense” seminar is an in-depth exploration of a national security or defense-related subject taught by senior defense officials.
-Over the course of eight seminars, this study group examined key foreign policy topics, including Russia’s invasion of Ukraine and great power competition.
+Over the course of seven seminars, this study group examined key foreign policy topics, including Russia’s invasion of Ukraine and great power competition.

 Each seminar topic was chosen by an NSF to share personal insights, policy-relevant knowledge, and professional expertise with the Kennedy School community.
 The objective of the study group is to provide a deeper understanding of topical national security issues in an informal and open environment.
 “Common Defense” weekly seminars were attended by over 100 Kennedy School students and fellows.